maneesha/pelicanblog/content/2013/about_this_site.md

 From there, you can deploy, and the [Pelican docs](http://docs.getpelican.com/en/stable/publish.html#deployment) give some information on how to do so.

 However, all this can be done Fabric or Make.
 I had trouble getting Fabric to work with Python 3.5 so I used Make.
-Run this command from your top level Pelican directory)
+Run this command from your top level Pelican directory.

 ```
 $ make html